IBM-Cloud/terraform-provider-ibm/website/docs/r/iam_role_template_version.html.markdown

   * Constraints: The maximum length is `300` characters.
 The minimum length is `0` characters.
 The value must match regular expression `/^.*$/`.
 * `name` - (Optional, String) Required field when creating a new template.
 Otherwise, this field is optional.
 If the field is included, it changes the name value for all existing versions of the template.
   * Constraints: The maximum length is `100` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^.*$/`.
-* `role` - (Required, List) The role properties that are created in an action resource when the template is assigned.
+* `role` - (Optional, List) The role properties that are created in an action resource when the template is assigned.
 Nested schema for **role**:
 	* `actions` - (Required, List) The actions of the role.
 	  * Constraints: The minimum length is `1` item.